A slack clone in 5 lines of bash

 markdown on its standard input, and outputting ANSI color coded text on its

-gets markdown support in a single line of code.
+bold output. suc gets markdown support in a single line of code.

 6. Chat commands

-, output ANSI-styled text.
+Other tools can, like pygmentize, output ANSI-styled text.
 One of those is e.g.

-directly from the chat interface, one just has to start a
+To invoke gum directly from the chat interface, one just has to start a

-will catch that and will not pipe the text to suc
+message with :. usuc will catch that and will not pipe the text to suc

 like it would for a normal message.
 It will instead run the command, and pipe

-its output to suc
+its output to suc.

 One can therefore type: